isabo/onfire/README.md

 /**
  * Registers the desire to change the primitive value associated with a key.
 The value will be
  * committed only when .save() is called.
-Returns a a reference to the current model to allow
+Returns a reference to the current model to allow
  * chaining, e.g.,
  *      person.set('firstName', 'John').set('lastName', 'Smith').save()
  * Throws an error if the key is not specified in the schema and does not already have a value in